Kiwifruit: Fuzzy kiwifruit

 Most kiwifruit sold belongs to a few cultivars of Actinidia chinensis var. deliciosa (fuzzy kiwifruit): 'Hayward', 'Blake' and 'Saanichton 12'.
 They have a fuzzy, dull brown skin and bright green flesh.
 The familiar cultivar 'Hayward' was developed by Hayward Wright in Avondale, New Zealand, around 1924.
 It was initially grown in domestic gardens, but commercial planting began in the 1940s.

 'Hayward' is the most commonly available cultivar in stores.
 It is a large, egg-shaped fruit with a sweet flavour.
 'Saanichton 12', from British Columbia, is somewhat more rectangular than 'Hayward' and comparably sweet, but the inner core of the fruit can be tough.
 'Blake' can self-pollinate, but has a smaller, more oval fruit, and the flavour is considered inferior.

 Kiwiberries

 Kiwiberries are edible fruits the size of a large grape, similar to fuzzy kiwifruit in taste and internal appearance but with a thin, smooth green skin.
 They are primarily produced by three species: Actinidia arguta (hardy kiwi), A. kolomikta (Arctic kiwifruit) and A. polygama (silver vine).
 They are fast-growing, climbing vines, durable over their growing season.
 They are referred to as kiwi berry, baby kiwi, dessert kiwi, grape kiwi, or cocktail kiwi.
+Some kiwiberries may require harvesting after a frost, known as bletting, in order to soften.